searchbox/searchbox-tagger-solr/README.txt

 model, if it is known that there are many phrases which appear very infrequently and don't have a high recall value, putting these numbers higher will result in gained performance.
 The default is 2 for each and gives very well represented results.

+	<str name="boostsfile">/salsasvn/boostsfile.txt</str>

+The plugin supports user specified tag boost files to artifically increase or decrease the scores of certain tags.
+The format of the file is keyword TAB percent_boost.
+If percent_boost is equal to 1.0 then no artifical boosting takes place, a score of 2.0 forces the score to be twice as high as it would normally be, respectively if the score is 0.5 then the score is half of what it would normally be.

 	<str name="key">YOUR_PRODUCT_KEY</str>